DWS-2025/project-taskmanager-new/README.md

 ![Database diagram](src/main/resources/static/img/diagrama.png)

-This diagram illustrates the main entities of the application and their relationships, including a many-to-many association between users and companies through likes.
+This diagram illustrates the main entities of the application and their relationships, including a many-to-many association between users and groups.

 ---